mBartoldus/lowercase_v/README.md

 	// similar to linear interpolation, but instead of a straight line, point_A is rotated about the origin.
 	// when point_A and point_B are different magnitudes, the resulting vector's magnitude is linearly interpolated

-> Shoutout to tojiCode!
-A lot of this library was inspired by gl-matrix.js, *especially* the slerp.
+> Shoutout to tojiCode: A lot of this library was inspired by [gl-matrix](https://github.com/toji/gl-matrix), *especially* the slerp.

 ### .to_plane( normal, point_on_plane )
 Calculates distance to a plane as defined by a point and a normal vector.
 A return value of 0 means your vactor is on the plane.
 A positive value means the vector is in front, and a negative means it is behind.